The Best Vegan Chocolate Cupcakes

-- To the dry ingredients, add the oil, applesauce, vanilla and milk/vinegar mixture.
+- To the bowl with the mixed dry ingredients, add the oil, applesauce, vanilla and milk/vinegar mixture.
 Stir well with a large spoon or spatula until smooth and well combined.
 The batter should be fairly thin and smooth, not too thick. (see photos in post above for reference)

-- Fill the liners half full.
-Bake for 18-22 minutes, or until a toothpick inserted comes out clean.
+- Fill the liners only half full.
+Do not overfill or the cupcakes will rise out of the liners and spill over.
+Bake for 18-22 minutes, or until a toothpick inserted comes out mostly clean.

-- Cool completely, then frost as desired with Vegan Chocolate Frosting.
+- Cool completely, then pipe or spread on frosting as desired with Vegan Chocolate Frosting.

 - Feel free to substitute almond, cashew, coconut or hemp milk for the soy milk.
 Any plant based milk will work here.